-Anthony Joseph Alford...Attended Petal High School in Mississippi, where he was quarterback in addition to playing baseball...As a senior he recorded 2,058 passing yards and 20 passing touchdowns, in addition to 1,731 rushing yards and 24 rushing touchdowns, earning a spot in the U.S. Army All-American Bowl...In the same year he batted .483 with four home runs and went 14- for-14 in steals...Following his selection by Toronto in the 2012 draft, continued to play football, first as QB at the University of Southern Mississippi and then as a DB at the University of Mississippi after transfer...On Sept.
-30, 2014, elected to pursue baseball full-time...Ranked as the Blue Jays' 3rd-best prospect by Baseball America entering 2018 (2nd in 2017 and 1st in 2016)...Ranked as MLB's 47th overall prospect entering 2018 by MLB Pipeline...His wife, Bailey, has a sister married to teammate Jonathan Davis...Paricipates with former teammate Curtis Granderson, former Blue Jay Fred Lewis, and other professional ball players in Mississippi Dream Weekend, a camp which provided hundreds of kids, ages six through 18, with the opportunity to spend time with professional athlete mentors, annually in January.
+Anthony Joseph Alford (pronounced “ALL-ferd”)...Attended Petal (MS) High School, where he was quarterback, in addition to playing baseball...Recorded 2,058 passing yards and 20 passing touchdowns as a senior, in addition to 1,731 rushing yards and 24 rushing touchdowns, earning a spot in the U.S. Army All-American Bowl...Attended the University of Southern Mississippi, where he played football...Was the starting quarterback for five games in 2012...Passed for 664 yards and two touchdowns while also rushing for 329 yards on 105 carries and six touchdowns...Due to a coaching change at Southern Miss, transferred to the University of Mississippi...Chose to pursue baseball on a full-time basis on September 30, 2014...Participates with former teammate Curtis Granderson, former Blue Jay Fred Lewis and other professional players in Mississippi Dream Weekend, a camp that provides hundreds of kids, ages six through 18, with the opportunity to spend time with professional athlete mentors, annually in January.

 Batted .259 with a .754 OPS in 76 games for Triple-A Buffalo...Recalled on April 2 and made his season debut that night vs. BAL...Optioned on April 4 and recalled again on Sept.
 3...Hit his 1st career home run on Sept.
 23 vs. BAL, a walk-off homer in the 15th inning off of Ryan Eades...Became the 3rd player all-time to have his 1st career home run result in a walk-off win in the 15th or later, joining Old Hoss Radbourn (1882) and Valmy Thomas (1957)...Was placed on Buffalo's injured list from June 26-Aug.
 6, and from Aug.
 17-25.